wp-plugins/ecampaign/readme.txt

 == Upgrade Notice ==

+= 0.75 =
+* Upgrade recommended if ecampaign is installed but not being used in production.

 = 0.74 =
-* Upgrade recommended if ecampaign is live but not being used.
+* Upgrade recommended if ecampaign is installed but not being used in production.

 = 0.73 =
 * Small enhancements and some bug fixes, upgrade optional.